What is diabetes?

 Type 2 diabetes

-Type 2 diabetes accounts for 90 to 95% of all people with diabetes.
-The body either cannot make enough insulin or is unable to use it properly.
-Type 2 diabetes is mainly diagnosed in adults (over 40 years old).
+Type 2 diabetes accounts for around 90%1 of all people with diabetes.
+In people living with type 2 diabetes, their bodies either cannot make enough insulin or are unable to use it properly2.
+Type 2 diabetes is mainly diagnosed in adults.
 Because it often presents with few symptoms, it can progress for many years without being diagnosed.

 For some women, when they are pregnant, gestational diabetes can occur.
-Hormone changes can cause the body to have difficulty using insulin.
+This is where hormone changes cause high levels of blood glucose, and the body is not able to produce enough insulin to enable cells to absorb and use it2.
 Most of the time, this type of diabetes goes away after the baby is born.
-However, it does put you at a higher risk of developing Type 2 diabetes later in life.
+However, it does put you at a higher risk of developing type 2 diabetes later in life.

 What happens after a diabetes diagnosis?